 One Year Out: HRC President Chad Griffin’s Road to the Supreme Court

-March 26, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+March 26, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 On this day, one year ago, two couples boldly stood before the highest Court in the nation on behalf of the loving, committed same-sex couples of California.
 But the road that led the plaintiffs – Kris Perry & Sandy Stier and Paul Zarrillo and Jeff Katami – to the steps of the Supreme Court for oral arguments in their case, Hollingsworth v.
 Perry began with HRC President Chad Griffin many years before.